maxking/docker-mailman/README.md

 - First create a bridge network called `mailman` in the `docker-compose.yaml`.
-It will probably be named something else in your machine, but it will use the `172.19.199.0/24` as subnet.
+It will probably be named something else in your machine.
 All the containers mentioned (mailman-core, mailman-web, database) will join this network and are assigned static IPs.
-The host operating system is available at `172.19.199.1` from within these containers.
+The host operating system is the default gateway from within these containers.

-- Spin off a mailman-core container which has a static IP address of `172.19.199.2` in the mailman bridge network created above.
+- Spin off a mailman-core container attached to the mailman bridge network created above.
 It has GNU Mailman 3 core running inside it.
 Mailman core's REST API is available at port 8001 and LMTP server listens at port 8024.